-- 1. Only operate the product in a technically flawless state. - Operate the product in line with its intended purpose, safety and hazard-conscious and only in compliance with these operating instructions. - 3.
-Fulfill the following instructions and monitor the observation of the following instructions: - Proper use - Generally applicable safety instructions and accident prevention regulations - International, national and locally applicable standards and guidelines - Additional product-related guidelines and regulations - 4.
+- 1. Only operate the product in a technically flawless state. - Operate the product in line with its intended purpose, safety and hazard-conscious as well as when observing the operating instructions. - 3.
+Fulfill the following guidelines and monitor their observation: - Proper use - Generally applicable safety instructions and accident prevention regulations - International, national and locally applicable standards and guidelines - Additional product-related guidelines and regulations - 4.
 Only use original parts or parts approved by Pfeiffer Vacuum. - 5.
 Keep the operating instructions available at the place of installation. - 6.
 Ensure personnel qualification.